 Writer's Guidelines for U.S. Catholic

-U.S. Catholic is happy to accept unsolicited submissions.
+U.S. Catholic is happy to consider unsolicited submissions.
 At the same time, nearly all of our content is commissioned by the editors, and we accept very few unsolicited manuscripts.
 In addition, due to the high volume of submissions, it may take at least six to eight weeks for a manuscript to receive a response.
 Authors may submit a complete article or a fleshed-out idea; links to published clips are helpful.
 To familiarize yourself with the kinds of articles we run in U.S. Catholic, please spend some time browsing our issue archive .

 Please note that we plan our editorial calendar well in advance, so article ideas should be submitted at least 6-8 months before they would appear in the magazine.
 U.S. Catholic does not consider submissions that have simultaneously been sent to any other publication or that have appeared elsewhere in any form, either in print or online.
 This includes articles published on personal blogs or excerpts from books, published or unpublished.

 For information on submitting content for online publication at uscatholic.org, click here .

 Types of articles published in U.S. Catholic:

 Stand-alone ESSAYS generally range from 700 to 1,400 words and present thoughtful reflections or opinions on concerns Catholics face in everyday life.
 We look for new or differnt takes on a familiar issue or topics that are not often presented from a faith perspective.
 A sample can be found here.

 SOUNDING BOARD is a monthly feature in which a writer makes an argument on a specific issue which can have multiple viewpoints.
 The article is posted online along with a reader survey prior to publication and the results of the survey and a sampling of readers' comments are then published along with the article in the magazine.
-The Sounding Board article is a strongly worded opinion piece on an issue of importance to U.S. Catholic readers in which the author argues one side of a many-sided subject and outlines a plan of action.
+Sounding Board is a strongly worded opinion piece on an issue of importance to U.S. Catholic readers in which the author argues one side of a many-sided subject and outlines a plan of action.
 The more strongly argued, the better.
-Articles are roughly 1,400 words and payment is $300.
+Articles are roughly 1,400 words and minimum payment is $200.
 A sample can be found here.